 - Complementary and alternative therapies for Castleman disease

 Chemotherapy for Castleman disease

 Chemotherapy (chemo) is the use of anti-cancer drugs that are injected into a vein or a muscle or are taken by mouth.
 These drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for multicentric Castleman disease (CD).
-Chemo may be used alone, in combination with corticosteroids, or in combination with radiation therapy (called chemoradiation).
+Chemo may be used alone, in combination with corticosteroids or other drugs, or combined with radiation therapy (called chemoradiation).

-Many chemo drugs have been used to treat patients with multicentric CD.
-The drugs used most often include carmustine, cladribine, chlorambucil, cyclophosphamide, doxorubicin, etoposide, melphalan, vinblastine, and vincristine.
 Often several drugs are combined.
-Chemotherapy combinations like those used for lymphoma have been used.
+Because CD is similar to lymphomas in many ways, doctors often use chemo combinations like those used for lymphoma.
 But because CD is so rare, there is not a lot of information on which chemo treatment is best or even how well it works.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer and diseases like CD.
-But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
-These cells are also likely to be affected by chemotherapy, which can lead to certain side effects.
+But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
+These cells can also be affected by chemo, which can lead to certain side effects.

 The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
 These side effects can include: